vkostyanetsky/RCloneAbuser/README.md

 winget install Rclone.Rclone
 ```

-As for the script, there are two required parameters: `--config` and `--rclone`.
+As for the script, it has two options: `--config` and `--rclone`.
 First one is a path to the rclone binary file on your computer.
 Second one is a path to a YAML config file like [this one](config.yaml).
 For instance:

 ```commandline
 py abuser.py --config="D:\Apps\RClone\abuser.yaml" --rclone="D:\Apps\RClone\rclone.exe"
 ```

-By the way, you can omit the `rclone` parameter if the app has an alias in your system.
-I mean, if you can call it like this, without specifying the full path:
+You can omit the `rclone` option if the app has an alias in your system.
+I mean the case when you can call it like this, without specifying the full path:

 ```commandline
 rclone